Ficool

 Elrus: Prologue

-In the luminous city of Angelica, giant, palm-like trees gleamed under the warm, stoic breeze, their brightness ever so gracefully shining on the lively grass below.
+In the luminous city of Angelica, giant, palm-like trees gleamed under the warm, stoic breeze—their brightness ever so gracefully shining on the lively grass below.

-The streets pulse with life as citizens erupt in joyous cheers.
+The streets pulse with life and citizens erupt in joyous cheers.
 Street Angels stood in corners, their harmonious hymns filling the air.
 "O' Mary, O' Mary, you come with my heart.
 Bring forth your great love, and make me all the more.
 For love, I have waited; it's all in your hands.
 Give me all your attention as this is my stand."

 "A charged Genesis baby?" the male doctor whispered.